 Joey Kenney | Director of Business Development

 Tools—what does your company offer?
 How well versus is everyone at using them?
 Is there a culture of meetings?
-If so, have you established a cadence and meeting flow for them.
+If so, have you established a cadence and meeting flow for them?
 Have a protocol for what to do at different types of meetings, with roles and responsibilities clearly agreed upon.
-Have outputs and outcomes set at the beginning to ensure greatest productivity.
+Have outputs and outcomes set at the beginning to ensure the greatest productivity possible.

 Parker Lee | Managing Partner

 One thing you should remember: when you work at the office, there are all kinds of distractions coming at you from all sides.
 People want to stop and chat.
 The break room and a cup of coffee and a quick conversation about the weekend beckon.
 A full-time employee working in an office never puts in a solid, uninterrupted eight hours of work.Working from home, where there are often fewer distractions (except the couch, or your fridge, or your cat on your keyboard), it can be tempting to just crank as hard as you can for a bunch of solid hours.

 Take breaks.
 Go for short walks.
 Get a glass of water.
 Come up for air and text someone you love.